 - Pet tool for removing embedded pet hair and dander

-- DuoClean floorhead that’s great for removing both large and small debris
+- DuoClean floorhead is designed to pick up both large and small debris

 - Powered lift-away design for convenient cleaning on stairs or in cars